 - Joint compounds and other building materials

 - Chalk, paper, clay, and other similar supplies

 - Baby powder, Gold Bond powder, and other types of body powders

-If you used a hygiene product or another applicable product containing talc for an extended period of time and later developed ovarian cancer, mesothelioma, or another type of asbestos-related cancer, you are likely eligible to file a lawsuit.
-You might be able to join MDL-2738 or take other action to hold the product manufacturer liable and recover compensation.
+If you used a hygiene product or another applicable product containing talc for an extended period of time and later developed ovarian cancer, mesothelioma, or another type of asbestos-related cancer, you may be entitled to file a personal injury lawsuit against the product manufacturer.

 When talcum powder lawsuits initially began, they all focused on the role of talc on its own.
 The first talc-based powder lawsuit to go before a jury in federal court, a 2013 case against Johnson & Johnson, relied on expert witness testimony to link talcum powder to ovarian cancer.

-It was not until more than five years later when the picture became clearer.
-It turns out that powder manufacturers were possibly aware that their talc contained asbestos for years before this suit was ever filed.

-Still, the plaintiffs in many talcum powder lawsuits allege there are several problematic contaminants in these products in addition to the talc itself.
-These suits identify possible carcinogens as:
+It was not until more than five years later when new studies revealed talcum powder products were contaminated with asbestos.
+New lawsuits were then filed that allege there are several problematic contaminants in these products in addition to the talc itself.
+These harmful ingredients include: